What Does it Mean to Discharge Your Debt?

 If due to no fault of your own, such as the involuntary loss of a job, if you weren’t able to make all plan payments, and modifying the plan won’t work, the court can grant you a hardship discharge.
 It will be to unsecured debts that are included in your plan, such as credit cards, that the hardship discharge will apply to.

-Discharging debt will also show that you are prepared to move forward with a clean slate, having showed that you faced up to your debt issues and dealt with them directly.
+Discharging debt will also show that you are prepared to move forward with a clean slate, having shown that you faced up to your debt issues and dealt with them directly.

 If you are wondering what your options are or what you are eligible for, contact our Gwinnett County bankruptcy attorney Keith Cornwell today to set up a free consultation.